Design of a Reconfigurable Intelligent Surface-Assisted FM-DCSK-SWIPT Scheme with Non-linear Energy Harvesting Model

 \subsubsection{RIS-AP}

-In this scenario, the RIS is treated as a part of the transmitter, so the path loss and wireless fading for the link between the source and the RIS (i.e., ${\rm S \to RIS}$) can be ignored.
-Let $\rho$ denote the number of reflecting elements in the RIS.
+In this scenario, we assume that the transmitter is close enough to the RIS such that the path loss and multipath fading for the link ${\rm S \to RIS}$ can be neglected~\cite{8796365,9405433,8981888}.\footnote{{It is worth noting that the ${\rm S \to RIS}$ link in this scenario is also affected by some other factors such as spill-over loss, taper loss, and blockage-free loss~\cite{9310290}.
+Nevertheless, in this paper, we mainly focus on the impact of path loss and multipath fading on the system performance in order to offer a fundamental basis for future theoretical investigation of RIS-assisted DCSK systems.}} Let $\rho$ denote the number of reflecting elements in the RIS.
 The transmitted signal passes through a wireless channel, and the received signal $y_{k}^{\rm AP }$ is obtained as

 where ${r}_{\rm rd}$ is the distance between RIS and destination, $\alpha$ is the path loss coefficient, ${L}_{\rm rd}$ is the number of paths in a multipath fading channel, ${\psi}_{p, \nu}$ and $\tau_{p,\nu}$ represent the fading coefficient and delay of the $\nu$-${\rm th}~(\nu=1,2,\cdots,{L}_{\rm rd})$ path on the $p$-$\rm{th}$ $(p=1,2,\cdots, \rho)$ reflecting element for the link between the RIS and destination (i.e., ${\rm RIS\to D}$), respectively.
 Besides, ${{n}_{k,\rm sd}}\sim\mathcal{CN}(0,{{N}_{\rm sd}})$ is the additive Gaussian white noise (AWGN), where $\mathcal{CN}(0,{{\sigma }^{2}})$ denotes the complex Gaussian distribution with mean of zero and variance of ${{\sigma }^{2}}$.